RedBearAK/toshy/README.md

     - Starting only the "config script" from the tray icon menu should work now.
     - Only "rox-icewm" desktop verified/tested.

-- Debian in general might work
+- Debian in general might work, because

     - antiX is based on Debian 11 Bullseye and is identified as `debian`.

+- openSUSE Leap 15.4 - PYTHON VERY OLD!
+Good luck.

+    - Python 3.10/3.11 is in general use now, Leap has Python 3.6.x

+- openSUSE Tumbleweed (rolling release) - in testing

 ## Currently working desktop environments / window managers